Apicurio/apicurio.github.io/_posts/2024-02-08-resolving-a-bug-in-apicurio-registry-kafkasql-storage-upgrade-process.md

 1. User upgrades Apicurio Registry to version `2.4.2.Final-2.4.3.Final` (inclusive).

     1. The `KafkaSqlProtobufCanonicalizerUpgrader` is executed.
-For each Protobuf artifact in the database, it computes the  *legacy canonical content hash*, which equals to the canonical content hash of **set A**, so nothing changes.
+For each Protobuf artifact in the database, it computes the  *legacy canonical content hash*, which is equal to the canonical content hash of **set A**, so nothing changes.
 The `Reference*` upgraders are not executed for KafkaSQL in this version.

 1. User adds some more Protobuf artifacts with references, let's call them **set B**.
 The content hashes for these artifacts are computed using the new algorithm.
 Therefore, the content message keys contain *new content hash*, and content message values contain *new canonical content hash*.